Products & ServicesSee also: Categories | Featured Products | Technical Articles | More Information

 Standards and Technical Documents - Water quality -- Determination of the elimination and biodegradability of organic compounds in an aqueous medium -- Activated sludge simulation test -- ISO 11733:2004

 Description: ISO 11733:2004 specifies a method for the determination of the elimination and the biodegradability of organic compounds by aerobic micro-organisms.
 The conditions described simulate a wastewater treatment plant.
 Two test systems can be used: activated sludge plants or porous pots.
 The tests can

-Supplier: ABB Measurement Products
+Supplier: ABB Measurement & Analytics

 - Dissolved O2 Range: 0.0 to 25 ppm

 - Accuracy: 0.1000 ppm